-An event planner invoice is used by part-time and professional planners to record the types of expenses that accrued for the scheduling of an event.
-Due to an average event’s complexity and wide range of potential costs, an invoice for event planning should contain an abundant number of line items in order to allow for expenses to be broken down by type.
-Additionally, the cost of the event planning itself service should be clearly separated from the labor and material to provide clarity for the client.
+An event planner invoice is used by part-time and professional planners to record the expenses incurred by planning an event.
+Due to an average event’s complexity and wide range of potential costs, an invoice for event planning should contain many line items to allow for expenses to be broken down by type.
+To provide clarity for the client, the designer should separate the cost of the event planning service from the labor and material.

 By Type (8)

 Event planning is the complex task of arranging a convention, party, tradeshow, wedding, ceremony, or other gatherings from beginning to end.
 The event planner will most likely have the following responsibilities depending on the type of event:

 - Seek bids from caterers, venue providers, staffing companies, etc.

 - Contacting and reserving special guests and entertainers

 - Transportation to and from the event